adibender/coalitions/README.md

 In this case, if the survey did reflect the actual preferences in the population, the coalition of *SPD-GRUENE-LINKE* would get the seats needed for a majority (300).

-But we don't know that and need to take random sample deviation into account.
-Therefore instead of using the actual survey we determine the posterior as described above and draw 10000 election results from the posterior:
+To take into account the uncertainty of the survey, instead of using the actual survey results, we determine the posterior as described above and draw 10000 election results from the posterior:

 ```r